 Most large retail stores encounter extreme commercial fire hazards with gas lines, liquid gas, or propane that run their heating and cooling sources, motors for overhead doors, forklifts, trucks, and other equipment, as well as kitchen appliances, and in some cases, tools and outdoor appliances.
 These and other flammable liquids can ignite instantly when in contact with a spark or open flame.
 If these are in your stores, they can represent significant retail hazards.

-Many retailers also sell flammable, combustible, and hazardous materials and have entire departments dedicated to them – paint, automotive, lawn and garden, indoor and outdoor cooking, etc. Paying extra attention to these areas of your stores when it comes to fire safety is a must.
+Many multi-site national retailers also sell flammable, combustible, and hazardous materials and have entire departments dedicated to them – paint, automotive, lawn and garden, indoor and outdoor cooking, etc. Paying extra attention to these areas of your stores when it comes to fire safety is a must.

 What You Can Do to Prevent Retail Fires from Gas: